 DayQuil has some unfavorable side effects.
-The majority of these adverse effects do not necessitate medical intervention.
-Rather, when your body adjusts to the drug, it may go away.
+However, the majority of these adverse effects do not necessitate medical intervention.
+Instead, it may go away when your body adjusts to the drug.
 Any minor side effects that are uncomfortable or do not go away can be discussed with your doctor.

 More common side effects